Exhibitions To Visit in Dubai - Spring 2026

 April 25 - May 21, 2026

-An exhibition in partnership with the Academy of Visual Arts, University of the Arts Sharjah.
+This exhibition is in partnership with the Academy of Visual Arts, University of the Arts Sharjah.

 Curated by Tor Seidel.